GAEUNYIM/LMOps-TA-Distillation/README.md

 The table below shows the experiment results of Part 2 and Part 3.
 - Experiment 2.A ~ 2.D showed similar results with the original paper ( +,- 0.2 of R-L Scores).
 - Experiment 3.A ~ 3.D showed applying TA model between teacher model and student model can results better R-L socre than without applyint TA model.
-  - 3.A showed that the student model of 340M results 26.3 R-L Score by distilling knowledge through one TA (760M) model, which is greater than the student model of 340M from 2.C showed 25.4 R-L Score with direct distillation.
-  - 3.B showed that the student model of 340M results 27.2 R-L Score by distilling knowledge through one TA (760M) model, which is greater than the student model of 120M from 2.D showed 24.6 R-L Score with direct distillation.
-  - 3.C showed that the student model of 340M results 27.0 R-L Score by distilling knowledge through one TA (340M) model, which is greater than the student model of 120M from 2.D showed 24.6 R-L Score with direct distillation.
-  - 3.D showed that the student model of 120M results 24.1 R-L Score by distilling knowledge through two TA (760M, and 340M) models, which is less than the student model of 120M from 2.D showed 24.6 R-L Score with direct distillation.
 ```
 | ExpID | Teacher Size | TA 1 Size | TA 2 Size | Student Size | R-L Score (paper) | R-L Score (experiment) |
 |-------|--------------|-----------|-----------|--------------|-------------------| -----------------------|